 Step 1: Write down all of your bills and the due dates for each one.

 Step 2: Get a calendar and put the bill name and amount owed on each day of the month that they are due.
 Post this calendar somewhere you will see it every day.
 You can also set up notifications on the calendar on your phone.

 Step 3: Set up auto-draft or online payment schedules.
 Most of your bills should be able to be set up under an auto-draft of some sort.
 Make the payments automatic and take the stress out of remembering to pay them.

 Pay Off Debt and Close Collection Accounts

 One way to improve your credit score is to pay off your debt.

 Paying off debt shows creditors that you are capable of being responsible with your money and they will give you a better credit score.
 If you have any collection accounts you have to pay those off as quickly as possible.
-Any accounts in collection need to be a top priority to pay off before your credit score gets killed.
+Any accounts in

 If you can’t totally pay off your debt, by keeping your balances low on the accounts you do have will also help.
 You might hear a lot about having multiple credit cards to get a good credit mix.
 Having the same amount of debt spread across multiple cards isn’t going to help you.
 Pay some of them off and focus on using a single card.

 Create A Long History Of Paying Off Debt